JuliaPolyhedra/XPORTA.jl/docs/src/user_guide.md

 ### 3-Simplex: Vertex Representation -> Halfspace Representation

-Given a set of vertices, PORTA can find the equivalent linear equalities and inequalities bounding the convex hull of vertices.
+Given a set of vertices, PORTA can find the linear equalities and inequalities bounding the convex hull of vertices.

 Consider the vertices of the following 3-simplex (equilateral triangle).